Security-Onion-Solutions/securityonion-docs/rbac.rst

 ----------

 After a new installation of Security Onion completes, a single administrator user will be created and assigned the ``superuser`` role.
 Additional users can also be assigned to the ``superuser`` role, if desired.

-Upgrades of existing Security Onion grids to 2.3.80 or later will result in all existing users being assigned to the ``superuser`` role.
-Continue reading this document to learn how to change those role assignments, if necessary.

 Adding a User With a Specific Role
 ----------------------------------